 Brie cheese, named after a region of France, is a rich and creamy cow’s-milk cheese that doesn’t have the strong, pungent characteristics of many French kinds of cheeses.
 It is this lighter flavor profile that makes it the perfect candidate for adding flavor contrasts like Dustie’s bacon jam.
 Brie is most often sold in a circular wheel and encased in a rind of mold that is eaten right along with the cheese inside.

-My new bacon-flavored Cajun recipe for baked brie brings dramatic differences that elevate this recipe to new heights.
+My new bacon-flavored Cajun recipe for Bacon Jam Baked Brie brings dramatic differences that elevate this recipe to new heights.
 First are the dueling crusts: My brie cheese wheel sits on a base of flaky piecrust and topped with a crown of puff pastry.
 Next are the textural contrasts of crunchy Louisiana pecans, fresh apple slices, and crumbled bacon.
 Then I kick up the flavor with some of Dustie’s spicy bacon jam that surprises with a sweet porky profile of Louisiana flavors.
 Scooped up on a cracker, every bite of this cheesy pie ascends to new heights with a Cajun mastery of the art of the brie.

 - 1 (9-inch) store-bought piecrust